whitjord/subnotes/README.md

-# An Open Standard for Notes, Flashcards, and Spaced Repetition - Rough Draft
+# An Open Standard for Notes, Flashcards, and Spaced Repetition (Rough Draft)

 [![License: CC BY-SA 4.0](https://licensebuttons.net/l/by-sa/4.0/80x15.png)](http://creativecommons.org/licenses/by-sa/4.0/)

 ## Why Notes, Flashcards, and Spaced Repetition

 To keep what you learn.
-We often spend a lot of effort teaching and learning new information, but very little on retaining that information.
+We can spend a lot of time and effort teaching and learning new information, but very little on retaining that information, which is too often forgoten.

 Notes and Flashcards have strengths and weaknesses.
 Fortunately each of their weaknesses is overcome by the strength of the other.

 * __Notes__ are ideal for capturing and organizing important facts.
-* __Flashcards__, along with __Spaced Repetition__, are ideal for getting important facts into a person's long term memory.
-If you want to learn more about this you may want to look at the following topics on Wikipedia.
+* __Flashcards__, along with __Spaced Repetition__, are ideal for getting important facts into a your long term memory.
+If you would like to learn more about this you may want to look at the following topics on Wikipedia.
     * [Spaced Repetition](https://en.wikipedia.org/wiki/Spaced_repetition)
     * [Flashcard](https://en.wikipedia.org/wiki/Flashcard)
     * [Forgeting Curve](https://en.wikipedia.org/wiki/Forgetting_curve)